gkm2164/lengine/lengine-compiler/README.md

 Integer + Double => (Double)Integer + Double
 Double + String => Double.toString() + String // At this point, actually it's not arithmatic calculation.
 ```

+### 3. Runtime library

+TODO - need some description for how LengineRuntime is working, including Prelude.